 You’ll note once again that the French direct object pronoun totally disappears in the extremely glided version.

-To master direct and indirect object pronouns in French, as well as other useful pronouns, I suggest you check out my French learning audio method À Moi Paris level 3 : I explain them clearly and illustrate the grammar with a lively and fun story.
+To master direct and indirect object pronouns in French, as well as other useful pronouns, I suggest you check out my intermediate French learning audio method À Moi Paris level 3 : I explain them clearly and illustrate the grammar with a lively and fun story.

 Want to master French Verb Conjugations?
 Check out my French Verb Drills.